 In collaboration with BeiGene, we are conducting P205, the DisTinGuish study, a three-part Phase 2 study of DKN-01 in combination with tislelizumab in patients with inoperable, locally advanced, gastric and gastroesophageal junction adenocarcinoma ("GEA").
-Part A enrolled 25 patients with first-line, HER2-negative gastric cancer who received DKN-01 in combination with tislelizumab and oxaliplatin and chemotherapy, also known as standard of care ("SOC") chemotherapy.
+Part A enrolled 25 patients in the United States with first-line, HER2-negative gastric cancer who received DKN-01 in combination with tislelizumab and oxaliplatin and chemotherapy, also known as standard of care ("SOC") chemotherapy.
 Part B enrolled 52 patients with second-line, DKK1-high gastric cancer who received DKN-01 in combination with tislelizumab.
-Part C is enrolling approximately 160 first-line, HER2-negative patients.
-Patients will be randomized 1:1 to evaluate DKN-01 in combination with tislelizumab and SOC chemotherapy, compared to tislelizumab and SOC chemotherapy.
-The primary objective is progression-free survival ("PFS") in DKK1-high patients.
-Secondary objectives of Part C include PFS in all patients regardless of DKK1 expression, as well as overall survival and objective response rate as measured by RECIST v1.1 in DKK1-high and all patients.
+Part C enrolled 170 first-line, HER2-negative patients in the United States, Republic of Korea, and Germany.
+Patients were randomized 1:1 to evaluate DKN-01 in combination with tislelizumab and SOC chemotherapy, compared to tislelizumab and SOC chemotherapy.
+The primary objective is progression-free survival ("PFS") in DKK1-high patients and in all patients.
+Secondary objectives of Part C include overall survival ("OS") and objective response rate ("ORR") as measured by RECIST v1.1 in DKK1-high and all patients.